airbytehq/airbyte/airbyte-integrations/connectors/source-sftp-bulk/README.md

-# Ftp Source
+# SFTP Bulk Source

-This is the repository for the Ftp source connector, written in Python.
+This is the repository for the FTP source connector, written in Python, that helps you bulk ingest files with the same data format from an FTP server into a single stream.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/ftp).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/sftp-bulk).

 ## Local development